HarryR/cockatoo/README.md

 	git clone https://github.com/HarryR/cockatoo --recursive
 	make -C cockatoo prereq

+	# In /etc/default/docker - modify DOCKER_OPTS:
+	# DOCKER_OPTS="--storage-driver=devicemapper"
+	sudo service docker restart

 	# Then make sure your user is a member of the 'docker' and 'vboxusers' group
 	# e.g.: gpasswd -a $USERNAME docker
 	# e.g.: gpasswd -a $USERNAME vboxusers
 	make -C cockatoo build
 	vboxmanage hostonlyif create

+	# Then setup rules to block LAN access from vboxnet0
+	ufw deny in on vboxnet0 to 172.16.0.0/12 ufw deny in on vboxnet0 to 192.168.0.0/16 ufw deny in on vboxnet0 to 10.0.0.0/8 ufw deny in on vboxnet0 proto ipv6 ufw deny out on enp4s0f0 from 172.28.128.0/24 ufw route allow in on vboxnet0 from 172.28.128.0/24 ufw route allow in on docker0
+	ufw allow 5432/tcp
+	ufw allow 9003/tcp
+	ufw allow 8090/tcp
+	ufw allow 2042/tcp

 The full build process will take 10 minutes to an hour+ depending on your internet, cpu and disk speeds etc. Assuming everything goes well you will have